 Money Musings Overheard While Christmas Shopping

-Checkout Man at Best Buy
+Checkout Man at Best Buy:

-Man, they brain wash everybody at Christmas.
+Man, they brainwash everybody at Christmas.
 They flood you with ads and make you think you need this stuff.

-Guy 1 and Guy 2 in line at Kohls
+Guy 1 and Guy 2 in Line at Kohl’s:

-Guy 1 - Can you believe we live in a country where there is so much stuff to choose from?!
+Guy 1 – Can you believe we live in a country where there is so much stuff to choose from?

-Guy 2- I know, there are some stores that have a whole aisle for just water!
+Guy 2 – I know, there are some stores that have a whole aisle for just water!

-Older Checkout Lady at Bath and Body
+Older Checkout Lady at Bath & Body Works:

 When I was a kid, we bought things when we needed them, not when we wanted them.

-Woman in line at Toys R Us
+Woman in Line at Toys”R”Us:

 Kids used to get toys for presents for their birthday and Christmas.
 Now they get them all year long and are always wanting bigger and more expensive things!

-Women on Cell Phone in JC Penny
+Women on Cell Phone in JCPenney:

 I just spent $80 bucks on her outfit!
 I know, I know it was way more than we’d planned but it was just sooo cute!

-Two Ladies in Mall in front of Clearance Table
+Two Ladies in Mall in Front of Clearance Table:

 60% off!
 I just bought that for $50 two weeks ago!

-Man looking into Wife’s Cart in Old Navy
+Man looking into Wife’s Cart in Old Navy:

 Do you really need all that stuff?

-I love to shop but this ISN’T shopping!
+I love to shop but this isn’t shopping!
 This is madness!
 I didn’t buy a single thing; I just can’t wait in lines that long.
 No one in my family would want me to waste my whole day in line just to buy presents.

-Checkout Lady at Gap talking to Customer
+Checkout Lady at Gap talking to Customer:

 My husband just called, saying my Gap account bill had arrived.
 I almost had it paid off before Christmas but now the balance is way back up.
-Oh well, I guess that’s what you get when you work in a clothes store!
+Oh well, I guess that’s what you get when you work in a clothing store!

-All posts by
+All posts by Ben Edwards

 I was laid off from my job in October of this year.
 I was fortunate enough to work from May of 2009 to October 2009.
 Currently I am not qualified to collect Unemployment Benefits.
 I have not been able to come up with anything since.
 Not one penny since I cashed my last paycheck in October.
 What kind of Christmas do you think I’ll have if I would be fretting over the fact there is no money or credit to shop with.
 I’m fortunate enough to have a caring, Loving Woman in my life who offered me shelter, food and emotional support through all of this.
 Everyone around me has their Unemployment checks, except for me, I am somewhat bewildered over this.
 So what do you do if no one is hiring, not even part time before Christmas.